Vyral/base-template/_posts/2021-04-23-why-agents-need-rental-properties.md

 {% include pullquote.html %}

 For example, I’m a real estate professional, so every loss I experience from my personal real estate activities can be written off as an expense on my regular tax returns.
-That only works because I’m a real estate professional, regular people aren’t allowed to do that.
+That only works because I’m a real estate professional.
 The IRS considers anyone who spends at least 750 hours per year working with real estate to be a real estate professional—it doesn’t matter if you have a license or not.
 So if you’re a real estate agent and pay a lot of taxes because you’re self-employed, you must own rental properties because they’ll offset your regular income.&nbsp;

 Ultimately, it doesn’t matter if you’re breaking even at the end of the month; at the end of the year, **you may save $10,000 on taxes.**